aernesto/IndieK/docs/index.md

 [Roadmap](/roadmap.md)

-The following image is a snapshot of what graphs IndieK currently allows you to visualize.
+The following is an example graph produced with IndieK.
 ![Itemsgraph](/images/my_first_topic.png)